isadon/RMessage/README.md

 ## Custom Design File Properties

 * **backgroundColor**: Background color for the RMessage.
 String: [#000000, #FFFFFF].
+* **backgroundColorAlpha**: Apply a transparency to the background color.
+Must be less than 1.0 but not 0 for blurring to work when blurBackground key is set to enabled.
+Numeric: [0, 1.0].
 * **opacity**: Opacity of the RMessage.
 Numeric: [0, 1.0].
 * **iconImage**: Filename of image (in app bundle) to use as an icon on the left side of the RMessage.
 String.
 * **iconImageRelativeCornerRadius**: Corner radius percentage relative to icon image to apply to icon image.
 For example 0.5 (use 50% of icon image width as corner radius) would mask the icon image to always be a circle.
 Numeric: [0, 1.0].